AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-other-features.md

 ### Download the report

-Select **Download report** to download the report in CSV format, with detailed information for every result.
+Select **Download report** to download the report in XLS format, with detailed information for every result.

 **Parent topic:**[Introduction to the Map Editor](map-editor.md)